Landscape 05

 Sources: UNFCCC CARP and First Biennial Transparency Reports

-Overall, reporting on Article 6.2 remains limited.
-Cambodia, Ghana, Guyana, Mongolia, Rwanda, Sri Lanka, Suriname, Switzerland, Thailand, and Vanuatu have submitted Article 6.2 Initial Reports, while Ghana, Guyana, Thailand, and Vanuatu have submitted annual information using the draft version of the agreed electronic format (AEF).
-Ghana, Guyana, and Thailand have also included Article 6 information in Biennial Transparency Reports (BTRs).
+Cambodia, Ghana, Guyana, Japan, Malawi, Maldives, Mongolia, Palau, Rwanda, Sri Lanka, Suriname, Switzerland, Thailand, Tunisia, Vanuatu, and Zimbabwe have submitted Article 6.2 initial reports, while Ghana, Guyana, Thailand, and Vanuatu have submitted annual information using the draft version of the AEF.
+Ghana, Guyana, Thailand, and Zimbabwe have also included details relevant to Article 6 regular information in BTRs.

 Sources: Information derived from partner organizations, governments, and A6IP internal consultations.*

-* For the purpose of evaluating the implementation status of Parties included in the A6ISR, "in place" refers to a Party that has clearly defined the arrangements for the purpose of authorization/tracking.
-"In progress" refers to a Party that has taken action towards developing authorization/tracking arrangements.
-"Under consideration" indicates a Party may be interested in authorization/tracking arrangements, but is not yet in the development stage.
-Designations are subject to interpretation and are based on the data collection efforts and understanding of A6IP.
-The A6IP Center has exercised its best effort to ensure completeness of information.
-Please note that the "Authority to Provide Article 6.2 Authorization” table may not capture all agencies engaging with Article 6.2 authorization.
+*Information Regarding Cooperative Approach Designations: For the purpose of evaluating the implementation status of Parties included in the A6ISR, “in place” refers to a Party that has clearly defined the arrangements for the purpose of authorization/tracking.
+“In progress” refers to a Party that has taken action toward developing authorization/tracking arrangements.
+“Under consideration” indicates a Party may be interested in authorization/tracking arrangements, but is not yet in the development stage.
+All designations are subject to interpretation and are based on the data-collection efforts and understanding of A6IP.
+While the A6IP Center has exercised its best effort to ensure completeness of information, the “Authority to Provide Authorization by Party” table may not capture all agencies engaging with Article 6 authorization in a Party.